zentrocdot/LazyImageUpscaler/README.md

 python -m pip install -U scikit-image
 ```

-<p align="justify">Everything will be installed to a local location, which ma look like:</p>
+<p align="justify">Everything will be installed to a local location,
+which ma look like:</p>

 <code>./.local/lib/python3.10/site-packages</code>

+<p align="justify">The local installation can be found in the hidden
+directory <code>.local</code> in the user's main directory.
+Changes
+here may result in problems while running the application.</p>

 > [!TIP]
 > <p align="justify">If you do not want to install <i>torch</i> or